 If you have tight skin, you need to pay more attention to disinfecting your skin.
 If you have loose skin, you need to pay more attention to reducing oil production in your skin.

 Resistant skin tends not to become inflamed after exposure to chemicals or allergens or in response to stress.
-Sensitive skin tends to be inflamed even after limited exposure to chemicals or allergens and in response to stress.
+Sensitive skin tends to be inflamed even after limited exposure to chemicals or allergens and in response to stress8.
 These questions will help you determine whether you have resistant skin or sensitive skin.
-Answer each statement with “true” or “false” depending on whether the statement is more true or more false in describing you.
+Answer each statement with “true” or “false” depending on whether the statement is more true or more false in describing yourself.

 1. My neck turns red when I get angry or upset.